McMasterRS/ws_web-design-guide/aoda.md

 has_toc: true
 ---

+# AODA Compliance

+The Information and Communications Standard is part of the AODA Integrated Standards Regulation released in June 2011 by the Ontario legislative body.
+It requires McMaster University to provide information in an accessible format, which includes web sites and information published on them.
+In this section, we will learn how to evaluate a website for AODA compliance and how to address some common AODA errors related to MUI components.

 ## Pre-workshop Setup

 If you did not attend the "Mobile UI" workshop, you will need to clone the `wsr_web-design-guide` repo using the following command: